aisingapore/ai-practitioner-handbook/book/8-documentation-handover/documenting-architecture-processes.md

-# What are some good practices in documenting high-level system architecture and processes of an AI solution?
+# What are some good practices in documenting system architecture and processes?

 Contributor(s): Siti Nuruljannah Baharudin, AI Engineer